-Scriptango is a revolutionary web-service that analyzes screenplays and generates a comprehensive and detailed Visual Report, within seconds.
-Observe the charts, spot flaws in your story and rewrite efficiently.
+Scriptango is a revolutionary tool for screenwriters that analyzes movie and TV scripts and generates a Visual Tempo Report.
+Easily spot flaws in your story and rewrite efficiently.

 "What a clever tool you've come up with.
 Certainly very useful in checking/tracking the Tempo and helpful in identifying potential problems.
 I'll likely be trying this again with other screenplays.
 Thank you." -- Andy Davie

-We are a group of screenwriters and programmers who have taken the screenwriting experience one step forward, beyond black text on white paper.
-They say "one picture is worth a thousand words"...
-We believe that a visual representation of a screenplay can help the screenwriters understand their story better, and improve it more easily.
+We are a group of screenwriters and programmers who offer a new experience to screenwriting.
+We believe a visual and textual representation of the Tempo can help screenwriters understand their story and its flaws better, and improve it efficiently.

-Submit your PDF screenplay using the form below, and you'll receive your Visual Report within hours!
+Submit your script in PDF format using the form below, and receive your Visual Tempo Report within hours!

 * we will not to send your screenplay to anyone else.

-** we accept screenplays or TV scripts over 50 pages only.
+** we accept movie and TV scripts over 50 pages only.

 * The above charts were generated from online screenplays, which may differ from the actual produced films.

-Our engineers are experts in the Computer Science field called NLP (Natural Language Processing), which studies the ability of a program to analyze and understand human language.
+Our engineers are experts in the Computer Science field called NLP (Natural Language Processing), which studies the ability of a program to analyze and understand human language (spoken or written).
 And what is a screenplay after all?
 It’s text with a certain structure, rules and purpose.
-Unlike a computer, the human brain cannot process and cross-reference all the factors that set the various Tempo levels from start to finish, for example.
+Unlike a computer, the human brain cannot process and cross-reference all the factors that set the various Tempo levels from start to finish.
 This is why we are unique.What are the requirements for submission?

-It must be a feature (spec) screenplay or TV script over 50 pages, or else it results ineffective report.
-Furthermore, the screenplay must meet industry formatting standards, be in English, and in PDF format.What about privacy and security?
+Your script must be over 50 pages, or else it results ineffective chart.
+Also, it must meet industry formatting standards, be in English, and in PDF format.What about privacy and security?

 We will not send your screenplay to anyone else, nor use it for purposes other than processing it with our software.
-Furthermore, our website is extremely secure for submissions and payments, and guarded by McAfee and Comodo SSL.Why is the price of the Visual Report so low?
+Our website is extremely secure for submissions, and guarded by McAfee and Comodo SSL.Why is the Visual Tempo Report free of charge?